 The weather in Reno Tahoe begs for you to be outdoors, so why not oblige?
-We have a wide variety of ways to enjoy the outdoors and 300 days of sunshine to take advantage of.
-From hiking to swimming and biking to beaching, you can do all this and more in Reno Tahoe.
-We have a beach for every occasion, so grab your beach towel and find that perfect shore.
+We have a wide variety of ways to enjoy the outdoors and 300 days of sunshine and so grab that beach towel and find that perfect shore.

 For pristine, smooth sand go to one of the many beaches found on the north shore of Lake Tahoe.
 Kings Beach Recreational Area is family friendly and shallow enough for the kids to play in.
-Surrounding the beach you will find hip shops, restaurants, and places to rent a kayak or paddle board.
-As you go east, the shoreline becomes rugged and the water color intensifies.
-A popular spot along the east shore is Sand Harbor.
-This beach area offers picnicking and day use, a boat ramp, and a place to rent a kayak or paddle board.
+Surrounding the beach you will find hip shops, restaurants, and places to rent a kayak or paddleboard.
+As you go east, the shoreline becomes rugged and the blue color of the water intensifies.
+A popular spot along the east shore is Sand Harbor State Park.
+This beach area offers picnicking and day use, a boat ramp, and a place to rent a kayak or paddleboard.

 A dog park, playgrounds, picnic areas and walking paths make up the Sparks Marina.
 In addition, there are two beaches and in the summer a concession stand is open for visitors who would like to snack.
 There’s nothing like playing a good game of volleyball during the warm summer months with the incredible backdrop of city lights and the surrounding neighborhood at the Sparks Marina.

-Located on the Paiute Tribe Reservation, Pyramid Lake is one of the most unique and beautiful lakes to be found in the middle of a desert in the world.
+Located 45 minutes north of Reno on the Paiute Tribe Reservation is Pyramid Lake, one of the most unique and beautiful lakes in the world to be found in the middle of a desert.
 The beaches are kid-friendly, the water is warm and the sights are unbelievable!
-You can see the huge boulder in the middle of the lake in the shape of a pyramid it was named after from any part of the beach and the coolest part is the water in the lake comes from the Truckee River, which flows some 121 miles from its source at Lake Tahoe.
+You can see the huge rock formation in the middle of the lake in the shape of the lake’s namesake.
+The lake is fed by the Truckee River, which flows some 121 miles from its source at Lake Tahoe.